pivotal/docs-tap/tap-gui/plugins/app-live-view.md

 To navigate to the Request Mappings page, the user should select the `Request Mappings` option from the `Information Category` dropdown.
 This page provides information about the application’s request mappings.
 For each of the mapping, it displays the request handler method.
 The user can view more details of the request mapping such as header metadata of the application, i.e produces, consumes and HTTP method by clicking on the mapping.
 The search feature enables the user to search on the request mapping or the method.
 The toggle `/actuator/** Request Mappings` displays the actuator related mappings of the application.

 > **_NOTE:_** When application actuator endpoint is exposed on management.server.port, the application does not return any actuator request mappings data in the context.
-In this case, a message is displayed when the actuator toggle is enabled.
+The application displays a message when the actuator toggle is enabled.

 ![Request Mappings Page in UI](./images/request-mappings-1.png)